 At a dinner party hosted secretly for me by several underground printers in Krakow, I was dazzled by the scope of what my hosts called “independent publishing ventures.”
 They had translated and printed “subversive” works by Alexander Solzhenitsyn, George Orwell, and even Murray Rothbard and Ayn Rand.

-“Where do you get the paper to print all this stuff?”
+When the coast was really clear, they would print their illegal works on the government's own printing presses.“Where do you get the paper to print all this stuff?”
 I inquired.
-A young Pole named Pawel answered, “We get it from two places: We smuggle it in from the West and we steal it from communists.”
+A young Pole named Pawel answered, “We get it from two places: we smuggle it in from the West and we steal it from communists.”
 Pawel explained that workers in government printing houses who were sympathetic to the resistance often spirited paper to the underground.
 When the coast was really clear, they even printed the illegal stuff on the government’s own printing presses.
 When the government mounted a campaign to confiscate the cars of their distributors, the underground printers formed their own insurance company (they called it “Lloyd’s of Warsaw” ) to cover the costs of the confiscation of their cars, paper, and materials.

 I asked those printers who entertained me that evening how I could help.
 It turned out that they had a specific request already planned for me.
 If I could raise $5,000 and channel it to their émigré allies in Paris, they would eventually get the money and be able to translate into Polish and print several thousand copies of Milton and Rose Friedman’s classic Free To Choose.
 Among my most prized possessions is a copy of that book, inscribed by activist Wojciech Modelski with these words: “Thank you, Larry!
 Without your help it was not be [sic] possible to publish this book.”